 This post contains affiliate links.
 See below for details.

 On the trails we frequently come across families with oversized packs, walking sticks, bear bells, fancy fanny packs… you know, those families gettin’ their hiking bling on.
-And, if you’re into that, and it helps get your family out into nature, then great… but I’m not.
+And, if you’re into that, and it helps get your family out into nature, then great… but I’m not into carrying all the extra stuff.
 Sure it’s important to have what you need when little Johnny gets hungry, when little Suzie skins her knee, and when you have to pee and there’s no outhouse around (realizing, perhaps, you shouldn’t have had those extra cups of coffee).
+So, what the balance between what you really need and when you’re just packing way too much?

 Well, there isn’t a straightforward answer.
 You’ll need to take a few different things into consideration: age of your kiddos, duration and difficulty of the walk, the weather, and the time of day.